tgcsaba/KSig/README.md

 This variant of the kernel variant can be defined using the `ksig.kernel.LowRankSignatureKernel` class, and its two main ingredients are
 * a `static_features` object from `ksig.static.features` for low-rank approximation of a static kernel, such as:
     * `NystroemFeatures` implementing the [Nyström Method](https://papers.nips.cc/paper/2000/file/19de10adbaa1b2ee13f77f679fa1483a-Paper.pdf);
-    * `RBFFourierFeatures` using a variant of [Random Kitchen Sinks](https://people.eecs.berkeley.edu/~brecht/papers/07.rah.rec.nips.pdf) for Monte Carlo approximation of the RBF;
+    * `RBFFourierFeatures` using [Random Fourier Features](https://people.eecs.berkeley.edu/~brecht/papers/07.rah.rec.nips.pdf) for Monte Carlo approximation of the RBF kernel;
 * a `projection` object from `ksig.projections` for randomized projections keeping the size of low-rank factors manageable, e.g.:
     * `GaussianRandomProjection` implementing vanilla [Gaussian Random Projections](https://arxiv.org/ftp/arxiv/papers/1301/1301.3849.pdf);
     * `VerySparseRandomProjection` using [Very Sparse Random Projections](https://web.stanford.edu/~hastie/Papers/Ping/KDD06_rp.pdf);